S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 My teams and I have used a reduced version of this very successfully for a few years.
 We have adjusted it and learned from using it.
 We've even managed some projects across multiple branding changes - one of the arguments for Separation of Concerns that is often rejected as not a real life scenario.

 This is not an advert for ITCSS though it might seem it :P, rather the aim is to learn why it is successful.
 This largely revolves around the fact that it doesn't try to fight with CSS, so it doesn't need to change it.
-It draws boundaries around different types of CSS usage, rather than imposing new boundaries, so it is easy to use and one seldom needs to cross the boundary.
+It draws boundaries around existing types of CSS usage, rather than imposing new boundaries, so it is easy to use and one seldom needs to cross the boundary.

 Nevertheless, both the type of application we make and the tooling to make it are changing; there are new ways of writing CSS and new ways of constructing web apps, amongst other things.

 ## CSS-in-JS, a new kind of foot gun :footprints: :gun:

-"CSS-in-JS" is a catch all term to describe a number of approaches to, what I think of as a natural evolution of CSS that was driven by tooling, pre/post processing and the move towards "componentising" UI such as React and Custom Components.
-The different CSS-in-JS libraries deal with this new way of creating content for the web in their own ways, but they all try to solve the one big issue - namespacing styles to a specific "atom" of UI so as to entirely obviate global scope and style clashes.
+"CSS-in-JS" is a catch all term to describe a number of approaches to, what I think of as a natural evolution of CSS that was driven by tooling, pre/post processing and the move towards "componentizing" UI such as React and Custom Components.
+The different CSS-in-JS libraries deal with this new way of creating content for the web in their own ways, but they all try to solve the one big issue - name-spacing styles to a specific "atom" of UI so as to entirely obviate global scope and style clashes.
 To give an idea of how popular the idea is, [here is what the ecosystem looked like a couple of years back](https://github.com/MicheleBertoli/css-in-js).
 These days there are some clear favourites, but the picture is still as broad.

 Some CSS purists would say that this goal is no different to BEM or one of the other Convention based approaches, but there are important differences:

 - We get real modules in CSS
-- Files are optimised for tooling
+- Files are optimized for tooling
 - We get dynamic and conditional styles
 - We get an explicit relationship between "components" and their styles, which means no more "append only" stylesheets.

-To put it another way, we get an explicit boundaries (modules) and a way to extend it to the JS tie it to UI components so that we have effective ring fencing of component styles so that styles cannot clash.
-It is effectively automatic namespacing, no different from namespacing we used to do, but now it is automatic and explicitly linked to the UI.
+To put it another way, we get an explicit boundaries (modules) and a way to extend it to tie it to UI components so that we have effective ring fencing of component styles and that styles cannot clash.
+It is effectively automatic name-spacing, no different from name-spacing we used to do, but now it is automatic and explicitly linked to the UI.
 Plus we get some extra functionality that we didn't have before...

 Unfortunately it isn't all good news!
 Just as with the previous attempts to mitigate the hard bits of CSS, this approach includes some sacrifices and some new issues:

 - Loss of non-blocking, cacheable styles if JS is generating the CSS (or double loading CSS with Critical CSS)
 - A great deal of duplication because all components exist in isolation (caveats)
 - On the fly CSS generation can be SLOW, especially in low end devices
-- New syntaces to learn for CSS devs
+- New syntaxes to learn for CSS devs
 - Buy-in; once you start with one CSS-in-JS lib, it is hard to switch because of new syntax
 - More to learn; greater impact of mistakes.
 CSS is very forgiving of mistakes so errors in CSS files have low impact, but an error in a JS file can cause the application to error.
 - Treating components in isolation can also lead to the need to override the styles in the components